kingsley-igbede/Project-5/README.md

 NOTE: For extra security, i did not allow all IP addresses to reach the ‘Project5-server’ – allowed access only to the specific local IP address of your ‘Project5-client’.

+## Step 5:

+Configured Project5-server to allow connections from remote hosts.

+## Step 6:

+From Project5-client Linux Server connect remotely to Project5-server Database Engine without using SSH.

+I used the mysql utility to perform this action.

+## Step 7:

+Checked that i have successfully connected to a remote Project5-server and can perform SQL queries